-Lynchburg College is one of the nation’s best institutions for undergraduate education, according to The Princeton Review’s 2011 edition, The Best 373 Colleges.
+University of Lynchburg is one of the nation’s best institutions for undergraduate education, according to The Princeton Review’s 2011 edition, The Best 373 Colleges.
 Only about 15 percent of the 2,500 four-year colleges in America are selected for this guide.

-Students praise Lynchburg College for its “tight-knit” community and solid liberal arts education that helps “to prepare them for life.”
+Students praise University of Lynchburg for its “tight-knit” community and solid liberal arts education that helps “to prepare them for life.”

 The Princeton Review’s 62 ranking lists are entirely based on its survey of 122,000 students (about 325 per campus on average) attending the colleges in the book.
 The 80-question survey asks students to rate their schools on several topics and report on their campus experiences at them.